SPEITCoder/CAN-PR2/ex4.md

 ```11e8:       0c000426        jal     1098 <main>```
 C Code <__start>: ```main()```, Always taken.

 The 1 bit predictor do its prediction based on the recent result of the branch.
 We firstly assume that each branck has its own bit, i.e for every branch instruction address, a mod k are not equal to other.
+The instruction 1078 correspond to the condition of exiting the for-loop in minIndex function. function minIndex be called 8 time in the programme.
+The 1 bit predictor will have a misprediction in the first loop and the last loop, thus we have 16 mispresictions.
+Meanwhile, the 2 bit predictor, at the beginning, has the 2-bit 00.
+In the first two loops, the predictor will not take the branch, because the bit patterns are 00 and 01.
+After that, the predictor will take the branch because of its bit partterns: 11 or 10 and we can see that the bit pattern will be always 11 and 10.
+So 2 bit predictor will only has a misprediction when exiting the loop, add the first two mispredictions, it has totally 9 mispredictions.